Object tracking using GNN

 - Second: -acosh(t), y = bsinh(t)

-This function is great for testing tracking algorithms on intersecting trajectories.
-It creates realistic test trajectories simulating the movement of objects along hyperbolic paths.
+This feature is great for testing tracking algorithms on intersecting trajectories.
+It creates realistic test trajectories that simulate the movement of objects along hyperbolic paths.

 # Функция для генерации траекторий гипербол